 What Is a Generator?

 Generators are useful devices that provide electrical power during a power cut-off and prevent discontinuity of day and night affairs and activities or disruption in operations in different conditions and places.
-All a generation does is to convert the mechanical energy provided from an external source, to the electrical energy to provide enough energy for other appliances.
+All a generator does is to convert the mechanical energy provided from an external source, to electrical energy to provide enough energy for other appliances.
 It works based on the Faraday law of electromagnetic induction.

 This law says that wherever a conductor is put among a varying magnetic field, the electromagnetic flux is induced.
 There are different electrical and physical configurations for Generators.
 This diversity in the configuration is for use in different applications.
 In the following sections, we will elaborate on how a generator works, what different types it has, and what parts a generator consists of.
 Read on to get more acquainted with the world of this amazing device.

 First of all, keep it in mind that a generator is not a device that creates electricity.
 A generator uses the provided mechanical energy and forces the flow of present electric charges inside the wire of its windings.
 This flow of electric charges makes the output electric current used for different purposes.

 To understand what a generator produces, it is better to consider a water pump.
 A water pump makes the flow of water but does not create the water flowing through it.
 In simple words, generators generate electrical energy by capturing the power of movement and turn it into electricity by forcing electrons of external sources through an electrical circuit.
 Generators are the same as electrical motors but they work in reverse.